FF:RLA67 Theories in Religion II - Course Information

 - Course objectives

 - The course introduces in some of the current theories within the Study of Religions that substantially contribute to the theoretical and methodological improvement of the Study of Religions, theories that drew attention to the new, until recently very often completely neglected, aspects of research into religion.
-Individual lectures and seminars cover wide range of topics currently discussed in the Study of Religions, from reasoning about the general theory of the Study of Religions up to new cognitive and evolutionary approaches or formal modelling in the study of religion.
+Individual lectures and seminars cover wide range of topics currently discussed in the Study of Religions, from reasoning about the general theory of the Study of Religions up to new cognitive and evolutionary approaches or computational modelling in the study of religion.

 - Learning outcomes